What you will study

 The three main teaching blocks cover key aspects of systems thinking.
-Each block has been designed by The Open University and includes a blend of printed and online text, pictures, animations and practical activities.
+Each block includes a blend of printed and online text, pictures, animations and practical activities.
 Accompanying the teaching material are specially recorded audio and video material, including interviews with leading researchers, experts, companies and users from a wide range of countries.

-IT systems: planning for success isn’t just about reading – it’s about learning through hands-on experience.
+IT systems: planning for success (TM353) isn’t just about reading – it’s about learning through hands-on experience.

 If you are considering progressing to The computing and IT project (TM470), this is one of the OU level 3 modules on which you could base your project topic.
 Normally, you should have completed one of these OU level 3 modules (or be currently studying one) before registering for the project module.

 You will learn

 This module will help you to understand the: